 In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation (Topic 820)-Improvements to Nonemployee Share-Based Payment Accounting ("ASU 2018-07"), which simplifies several aspects of the accounting for nonemployee share-based payment transactions resulting from expanding the scope of Topic 718, Compensation-Stock Compensation, to include share-based payment transactions for acquiring goods and services from nonemployees.
 This update applies to all entities that enter into share-based payment transactions for acquiring goods and services from nonemployees.
 This guidance is effective for financial statements issued for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
 The amendments in this ASU expand the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
-An entity should apply the requirements of Topic 718 to nonemployee awards except for specific guidance on inputs to an option pricing model and the attribution of cost (that is, the period of time over which share-based payment transactions in which a grantor acquires goods or services to be used or consumed in a grantor's own operations by issuing share-based payment awards.
+An entity should apply the requirements of Topic 718 to nonemployee awards except for specific guidance on inputs to an option pricing model and the attribution of cost (that is, the period of time over which share-based payment awards vest and the pattern of cost recognition over that period).
+The amendments specify that Topic 718 applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in a grantor's own operations by issuing share-based payment awards.
 The adoption of ASU 2018-07 did not have a material impact on the Company's financial statements and disclosures.